Gum pain: How to deal with painful and swollen gums

 - Dental devices, like retainers or dentures, that don’t fit quite right

 If one or a few of these factors seem likely to be the cause of your painful and swollen gums and discomfort, consider altering your habits.
 Other than any dentures or orthodontic tools you may have fitted, many of these causes can be managed at home.
-Your doctor can give you more insights into the relationships between these causes and any resulting gum pain.
+Your dentist can give you more insights into the relationships between these causes and any resulting gum pain.
 Read on to learn more about how to treat swollen gums.

 You’re more likely to avoid swollen and painful gums if you take steps to keep your mouth and gums healthy.

 Do “ouch, my gums hurt” and “why is my gum swollen” sound like familiar thoughts?
-Chances are that if you are reading this article, you are already experiencing some of the following symptoms.
-Swollen, throbbing gums that become irritated and even bleed easily need immediate attention from your dentist to provide lasting gum pain relief.
+Chances are that if you are reading this article, you are already experiencing some of the following symptoms: painful, swollen gums that become irritated and even bleed easily need immediate attention from your dentist to provide lasting gum pain relief.
 Some of the following suggestions can possibly help to manage the pain at home until your appointment:

-- Gently brush your teeth after every meal and snack.
-Be sure to use a soft-bristled brush, such as the ones from Zendium, as hard bristled brushes may irritate your swollen gums
+- Gently brush your teeth after every meal, max.
+3 times a day.
+Be sure to use a soft-bristled brush, such as the ones from Zendium, as hard bristled-brushes may irritate your swollen gums.

 - Floss daily.
-Take time to ensure you are not flossing too harshly and irritating your gum line even more
+Take your time to ensure you are not flossing too harshly and irritating your gum line even more.

-- If brushing and flossing results in too much discomfort or bleeding, try rinsing your mouth with warm salt water.
-This will be more gentle than brushing, and the salt may help to temporarily reduce inflammation
+- Provide temporary relief.
+If brushing and flossing result in too much discomfort or bleeding, try rinsing your mouth with warm saltwater.
+This will be more gentle than brushing, and the salt may help to temporarily reduce inflammation.

-- Ensure you are limiting or eliminating any tobacco use to allow your body to fight any infection naturally.
+- Stop or avoid smoking.
+Ensure you are limiting or eliminating any tobacco use to allow your body to fight any infection naturally.

 Remember: consult your doctor or dentist before adopting any solutions of your own.